The Benefits of Using a TMJ Mouth Guard

 Best Practices for Wearing and Maintenance

-Proper use and care of your TMJ mouth guard are crucial for its effectiveness and longevity.
-Always clean your mouth guard before and after use to maintain hygiene.
-Use a soft toothbrush and non-abrasive toothpaste or mouth guard cleaning solution.
+Proper use and care of your TMJ mouthguard are crucial for its effectiveness and longevity.
+To maintain hygiene, always clean your mouth guard before and after use.
+Use a soft toothbrush and non-abrasive toothpaste or mouthguard cleaning solution.

 • Clean before and after use